rohitnig/deutsche_assignment/README.md

     The application will start, typically accessible at `http://127.0.0.1:5000/`.
     * If models are not found (`models/` folder is empty or files are missing), the app will attempt an initial training using `data/transactions.xls`.

-### Option 2: Run with Docker (Recommended for Deployment)

-This method builds a self-contained Docker image of your application, ensuring consistent execution across different environments.

-1.  **Ensure Docker Desktop is running** on your machine.
-2.  **Navigate to the project root directory** (where `Dockerfile` is located):
-    ```bash
-    cd transaction_categorizer
-    ```
-3.  **Build the Docker image:**
-    ```bash
-    docker build -t transaction-categorizer .
-    ```
-    This might take a few minutes the first time.
-4.  **Run the Docker container:**
-    ```bash
-    docker run -p 5000:5000 transaction-categorizer
-    ```
-    The application will start inside the Docker container, accessible at `http://127.0.0.1:5000/` in your web browser.
-    * The Docker container will automatically perform initial model training if the models are not present within the image (first run).

 ## Usage Guide (Web UI)